skojaku/core-periphery-detection/README.md

-# Core-periphery detection algorithm

-A Python package for detecting core-periphery in networks.
+# A Python package for detecting core-periphery in networks

 This package contains several algorithms for detecting core-periphery structure in networks.
-All algorithms are implemented in python, with a speed enhancement by numba, and can be used with few lines.
+All algorithms are implemented in python, with a speed enhancement by numba, and can be used with minimal coding effort.

 # Installation

-Before installing this package, please make sure that you have a Python with version 3.6 or above.
+Before installing this package, make sure that you have a **Python with version 3.6 or above**.

-There are two ways to install this package, conda or pip.
-If you already have a conda environment, conda is recommended.
+There are two ways to install this package, *conda* or *pip*. conda is recommended if you have a conda environment.
 Otherwise, use pip for installation.

 For conda,